Spinach and feta pie

 - Tomato salad - Clean the blender and add the basil, salt, pepper, garlic, white wine vinegar and around 3 tablespoons of extra virgin olive oil.
 Blend until you have a smooth, dark green dressing.
 Pour this into the dish that you will later serve the tomato salad in.

 - Wash the tomatoes, slice them and then arrange them on top of the dressing - but don't coat them just yet.
 Sprinkle over the Greek basil.

 - Check on the pie.
-Once it has turned golden brown remove it from the oven, lift it out of the pan and take it to the table along with the tomato salad, which you can dress now.
+Once it has turned golden brown remove it from the oven, lift it out of the pan and take it to the table along with the tomato salad, which you can now dress.
 Remove the ice cream from the freezer and sprinkle with a little more chocolate/hazelnut mixture for good measure.

-- Enjoy and don't feel bad if the recipe took longer than 30 minutes; it'll be much quicker next time.
+- Enjoy and don't feel bad if the recipe took longer than 30 minutes; it should be much quicker next time.